artem-create16/metathesis/README.md

 After registration you will be taken to the main page, where you can create your ad <br />
 Just click "Create ad" <br />
 ![alt text](https://github.com/artem-create16/metathesis/blob/master/asserts/images/create.png?raw=true) <br />
-Fill all rows, add images and click "Create"
+Fill all rows, add images and click "Create" <br />
 ![alt text](https://github.com/artem-create16/metathesis/blob/master/asserts/images/create_post.png?raw=true) <br />
-You should see your ad
+You should see your ad <br />
 ![alt text](https://github.com/artem-create16/metathesis/blob/master/asserts/images/nice_cat.png?raw=true) <br />
 Click "Delete" and your ad will be deleted or "Edit", here you can edit your post.
 Rename rows or delete and add new photos <br />
 On main page you can see all ads that has anyone ever created <br />